-Caribbean Stud Poker Progressive is the Casino game that could see you turn poker hands into a massive Progressive Jackpot win.
+Caribbean Stud Poker Progressive is the Online Casino game that could see you turn poker hands into a massive Progressive Jackpot win.

 Both the player and the dealer are dealt five cards and the aim of the game is to beat the dealer by turning over a better poker hand.